Pulling the Plug from a Project

 Sunk Cost Fallacy

 The sunk cost fallacy is about over-investing our time, money, or energy in something.
 We tend to follow existing endeavors because we have already invested in them.
+That investment creates a subtle pressure.
+It’s a feeling that abandoning the work would make all the earlier effort meaningless.
 Nevertheless, sunk costs have already been incurred.
-We can’t recover it.
+We can’t recover from it.
 Hence, sunk costs shouldn’t be a factor in the decision-making process.
 If we could think rationally, then we wouldn’t take them as a factor in our future decisions.
 Nevertheless, it happens because we are emotional creatures.
+We’re not spreadsheets; we get attached to the things we build, and that attachment clouds our judgment far more than we like to admit.

 In the context of software development, we continue working on a project because we invested development time.
+It’s easy to justify pushing forward by saying, “We’ve already spent so much, we can’t stop now,” even when the project stopped making sense weeks ago.
 The efforts we put into bringing the product to life are gone.
 We can’t take them back.
 We can only make decisions about the future.
 Thus, we shouldn’t let our emotions corrupt our reasoning.
+The real discipline lies in separating what has already been spent from what still makes sense to spend.
 There are times when it’s more reasonable to pull the plug from the project.

 Time to Pull the Plug